Our aim is that Biggin Hill Primary School pupils:

-Science at Biggin HIll Primary School is taught using the Learning Challenge Curriculum.
-This covers all the skills and knowledge of the National Curriculum in a question-based approach to learning.
+Science at Biggin HIll Primary School is taught using our own schemes of work which we have developed and refined over several years.
+These cover all the skills and knowledge of the National Curriculum in a question-based approach to learning.

 In EYFS, science is taught as part of the “Understanding the World” strand of learning, with a mixture of continuous provision activities and adult-led learning.
 This structure continues into Year 1 before moving on to a more formal approach from Year 2 onwards.